The Squeaker (1930 film)

 The Squeaker is a 1930 British mystery crime film directed by Edgar Wallace and starring Percy Marmont, Anne Grey and Gordon Harker.

-It was shot at Beaconsfield Studios.
-The film was adapted by Wallace from his own 1927 novel The Squeaker.
-It was one of several films based on Wallace's novels made by the British Lion Film company during the era.
-Wallace's son, Bryan Edgar Wallace, reportedly edited the film.
+It was adapted by Wallace from his 1927 novel The Squeaker.
+Shot at Beaconsfield Studios, it was one of several films based on Wallace's novels made by the British Lion Film company.

+Plot

+Frank Sutton employs ex-convict Captain Leslie in his office.
+Sutton is engaged to Beryl Steadman, but Beryl and Leslie fall in love.
+Seeking to put an end to this relationship, Sutton's secretary, Millie Trent, frames Leslie for a jewellery robbery.
+Sutton and Beryl's wedding goes ahead, and Leslie is subsequently released on bail.
+Beryl's foster father discovers that Sutton is actually a notorious fence known as "The Squeaker" – as well as a bigamist – and shoots him dead.
+In a final twist, Leslie is revealed to be an undercover Scotland Yard detective who had been tracking The Squeaker all along.